-- a revised development budget and operating pro forma, adjusted to reflect the final development cost reflected on the cost certification prepared by the project's CPA,Certified Public Accountant (CPA), and including a statement of the computation of the project's development costs that qualify as eligible costs per IRC Section 42; - a copy of the cost certification; - a draft of the IRS Form 8609 for each building in the project; - Copiescopies of the required DC licenses (for example, a basic business license) for the owner and management agent;

-- a copy of the certificate of occupancy for each building; - a copy of the recorded Land Use Restrictive Covenants (that is the Indenture of Restrictive Covenants ([Extended Use Agreement)] for LIHTCs); and - a copy of the executed owner's operating agreement, including all attachments and exhibits.
+- a revised development budget and operating pro forma, adjusted to reflect the final development cost reflected on the cost certification prepared by the project's Certified Public Accountant (CPA), and including a statement of the computation of the project's development costs that qualify as eligible costs per IRC Section 42; - a copy of the cost certification; - a draft of the IRS Form 8609 for each building in the project; - copies of the required DC licenses (for example, a basic business license) for the owner and management agent; - a copy of the certificate of occupancy for each building; - a copy of the recorded Land Use Restrictive Covenants (that is the Indenture of Restrictive Covenants [Extended Use Agreement] for LIHTCs); and - a copy of the executed owner's operating agreement, including all attachments and exhibits.

-The schedule of milestones and deadlines for the 9% Tax Credit application and award process can be found in the current Affordable Housing RFP, which is generally issued in the Spring of each year.
+The schedule of milestones and deadlines for the 9% Tax Credit application and award process can be found in the current Affordable Housing RFP.
 Further details can be found in the QAP Underwriting Guidelines section.